 There is so much to learn about this topic.
-We could spend our whole lives focused on this--it’s that much fun, and that much worth doing.
+We could spend our whole lives focused on this–it’s that much fun, and that much worth doing.

-Today's class will give you some teasers about seed saving in a few areas, with information from some of the most qualified people in our community.
-We'll touch on plant breeding for organic agriculture, how to save your own garden seeds, and why seeds are at the center of whether or not we will be able to create a sustainable human culture over the long-term.
+This article will give you some teasers about seed saving in a few areas, with information from some of the most qualified people in our community.
+We’ll touch on plant breeding for organic agriculture, how to save your own garden seeds, and why seeds are at the center of whether or not we will be able to create a sustainable human culture over the long-term.
 But we’ll barely scratch the surface.